 Estimated Final Price: $880-$960

-If you are looking for a high performing 1080p gaming build that is able to use a bigger motherboard and a higher level of quality with other parts then this will be the build to keep your eyes on.
+If you are looking for a high performing 1080p gaming build that provides a hefty amount of processing power then this is the way for a $900 build.

 How To Build This $900 Gaming PC